Jeff Flake: Elections

 Flake was first elected to Congress in 2000 from what was then the 1st District, after Republican incumbent Matt Salmon stepped down to honor a self-imposed term limit.
 The district, which included most of the East Valley, was then renumbered as the 6th district as Arizona gained two Congressional seats because of the results of the 2000 census.
 Flake easily defeated his primary challenger.

 In his campaign in 2000, Flake had pledged to serve no more than three terms in Congress which would see him serve no later than January 2007.
 Shortly after being elected for a third time, Flake announced in early 2005 that he had changed his mind on pledging term limits and was planning to run for reelection in 2006.
 "It was a mistake to limit my own terms," Flake said.

 In that same election, three out of five mayors in his home district opposed his reelection because, according to Flake, he did not "bring pork barrel spending" to the mayors' cities.
 In 2006, several Democrats had announced their intention to run for the seat but only one met the June filing deadline, and that particular filing was rejected due to an insufficient number of nominating signatures.
 "I did expect to have a primary opponent.
 I deserve one," Flake said, referring to the term-limit pledge which he had broken.
 "By all rights, I ought to have an opponent.
 I just got lucky, I guess."

-In the 2006 mid-term elections, Flake had no Democratic Party opponent and easily defeated the Libertarian Party candidate, Jason Blair, with 74% of the vote.
+In the 2006 midterm elections, Flake had no Democratic Party opponent and easily defeated the Libertarian Party candidate, Jason Blair, with 74% of the vote.

 Tenure

-Flake was a member of the Liberty Caucus, a group of libertarian-leaning Republican congressmen.
+Flake was a member of the Republican Liberty Caucus, a group of libertarian-leaning Republican congressmen.
 He was also a member of the Republican Study Committee.